SEIZING THE MOO…MENT

 on dairy methane reduction

 Methane is a potent greenhouse gas with a significantly higher global warming potential than carbon dioxide over a 20-year timescale, making its rapid reduction a critical step in addressing climate change.
-California’s ambitious 40% methane reduction goal by 2030 will not be met without continued investment.
+California’s ambitious 40% methane reduction goal by 2030 will not be met without continued investment, particularly in cost-effective but highly underfunded dairy methane reduction programs.

-Here’s why climate scientists agree short-term dairy methane reduction is so important:
+Here’s why climate scientists agree short-term methane reduction from livestock and other sources is so important:

 Fastest way to slow warming: Methane’s relatively short lifespan in the atmosphere (around 12 years compared to centuries for CO₂) means that cutting its emissions offers the fastest route to slowing the rate of global warming.
 This provides precious time while transitioning to a cleaner energy economy and tackling the long-term challenge of decarbonization.